1976 U.S. National Indoor Open Championships

 The 1976 U.S. National Indoor Open Championships was a men's tennis tournament held at the Wicomico Youth and Civic Center in Salisbury, Maryland in the United States.
 The event was part of the 1976 USLTA-IPA Indoor Circuit.
-It was the sixth edition of the tournament and was held from February 14 through February 22, 1976, and played on indoor carpet courts.
+It was the sixth edition of the tournament and was held from February 14 through February 22, 1976, and was played on indoor carpet courts.
 Second-seeded Ilie Năstase won the singles title and earned $9,000 first-prize money.